ʻIʻiwi

-The ʻiʻiwi (pronounced /iː'iːwiː/, ee-EE-wee) or scarlet honeycreeper (Drepanis coccinea), is a species of Hawaiian honeycreeper.
+The ʻiʻiwi (pronounced /iː.ˈiː.wiː/, ee-EE-wee or /iː.ˈiː.viː/, ee-EE-vee) or scarlet honeycreeper (Drepanis coccinea) is a species of Hawaiian honeycreeper.
 The ʻiʻiwi is a highly recognizable symbol of Hawaii.

 Etymology

 Linguists derive the Hawaiian language word ʻiʻiwi from Proto-Nuclear-Polynesian *kiwi, which in central Polynesia refers to the bristle-thighed curlew (Numenius tahitiensis), a migratory bird.
 The long decurved bill of the curlew somewhat resembles that of the ʻiʻiwi.

+Taxonomy

+The ʻiʻiwi was historically placed in its own genus Vestiaria, but many recent authorities regard it as a member of the genus Drepanis, also including the now extinct elongate billed Hawaii mamo and black mamo.
+However, this has been questioned based on genetic evidence, with genomic studies finding the ʻiʻiwi to be more closely related to the recently extinct Laysan honeycreeper and still living ʻAkohekohe and ʻApapane than to the two mamo species.